 - Then choose the button ‘Add a forwarding address’.
 Enter in your new email address from above, for example firstname.lastname@example.org, and click ‘Next’, and then ‘Proceed’ to confirm

-- The verification code will be sent back to you to enter in to confirm the address
+- A verification code will be mailed back to you to enter and confirm the address

 Using Hotmail or Outlook.com